On Twitter, the

 We can't ignore the fact that Miss America and Miss USA — and pageantry more broadly — have typically been spaces for thin, tall, white women.
 In the 1930s, Miss America had a rule that "contestants must be of good health and of the white race."
 A Black woman didn't even compete in the pageant until 1971 and didn't win it until Vanessa Williams captured the crown in 1983 — a full 62 years after Miss America first started.

-But, while Miss America claims the end of the swimsuit competition is the start of a new, more inclusive era, they are conveniently ignoring other aspects of their organization that are far from progressive.
+But, while Miss America claims the end of the swimsuit competition is the start of a new, more inclusive era, they are conveniently ignoring other aspects of their organisation that are far from progressive.

 For instance, in order to compete, the official rules state one must be a "natural born" woman, which means transgender women need not apply.
 (The Miss Universe Organization has allowed transgender contestants to compete since 2012.)
 If you want to enter, you must be under the age of 24 and you cannot have ever been married, ever been pregnant, or have a child.
 The pageant can take away the bikinis and rebrand itself as a "competition," but that doesn't change the fact that it is still enforcing outdated ideas of what being a woman and being a role model are.
 And those ideas are nothing but reductive in 2018.